F125 Baden-Württemberg Class Frigate, Germany

 The F125 is also armed with non-lethal weapons, such as water cannons and searchlights for non-provocative deterrence and defence.

-The ship is fitted with ten guns, 12.7mm to 155mm, which allow fast automatic engagement.
+The ship is fitted with ten guns, ranging from 12.7mm to 155mm, which allow fast automatic engagement.

 The BWB awarded Oto Melara contracts for the supply of five 127/64 LW Alleggerito lightweight naval guns, four for installation on the F125 frigates and the fifth for training.